keanulim123/opa-template/data/readme.md

 ## Analysis Data
-These are the fully cleaned and processed data files used to generate the results in "insert name here" OPA Analysis
+These are processed data files used to generate the results in "insert name here" OPA Analysis

 1. _example2.csv_: Processed data file used for 'some type of analysis' in this OPA Project